Louisiana Tech vs. Southern Miss NCAA Football Odds, Plays and Insights | November 19, 2021

 - Louisiana Tech has combined with its opponents to score more than 49 points in seven of 10 games this season.

-- Southern Miss has combined with its opponents to score more than 49 points in two games this season.
+- Southern Miss' games have gone over 49 points in two opportunities this season.

-- The two teams combine to score 42.6 points per game, 6.4 less than the over/under in this contest.
+- Friday's over/under is 6.4 points higher than the combined 42.6 PPG average of the two teams.

-- This contest's over/under is 14.7 points fewer than the 63.7 these two squads combine to give up per game in 2021.
+- This contest's total is 14.7 points fewer than the 63.7 these two squads combine to give up per game in 2021.

-- Bulldogs games this season feature an average total of 58.4 points, a number 9.4 points higher than Friday's over/under.
+- The Bulldogs and their opponents have scored an average of 58.4 points per game in 2021, 9.4 more than Friday's total.

 - The 49.7 PPG average total in Golden Eagles games this season is 0.7 points more than this game's over/under.